jmadelaine/ts-guardian/README.md

 Clearly this function is not enough to confirm that `input` is of type `User`, but TypeScript doesn't complain.

-User-defined type predicates are effectively type assertions.
+Type predicates are effectively type assertions.
 By saying to TypeScript "if I return `true`, consider `input` to be of type `User`", we lose type safety.

 <br />

 _So how can we guarantee that a value is compatible with our user-defined type?_

 <br />

----

 <br />

 ## The solution 👍